JamesLeBoeuf/kafka-area-51/README.md

 ]
 ```

 Step 3: ConvertJSONToSQL.
 This processor is going to allow us to communicate with the MySQL database, convert our JSON response from step 2 to SQL, and process SQL statements.
-In order to achieve this, JDBC pool connection needs to be set up.

 Step 4: PutSQL.
 This is where NiFi executes a SQL INSERT command.
-The most important part of this Processor is setting the correct DB connection, which is the DBCPConnectionPool that was configured in Step 3.

 The flow of these 4 steps are all connected to LogAttributes so that they can be used for logging and debugging purposes.